MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/azure-ad-hybrid-synch-cannot-start-aadconnect-provisioning-agent.md

 ## Prerequisites

-To install *Cloud Provisioning Agent*, the following is required:
+To install *Cloud Provisioning Agent*, the following prerequisites are required:

 - Domain or Enterprise Administrator credentials to execute the installer.
 - A Global Administrator Account at the Azure AD Tenant.